sebastian-zalas/GDDB/README.md

 ## Authors and contact
 The authors of the programs are Hubert Drążkowski and Sebastian Zalas.
-In case of question and comments, please send them an e-mail.
+In case of question and comments, please send an e-mail to s.zalas@grape.org.pl.

 ## Dataset description
 *to do*